vjkapur/vj4anc-site/index.md

 Some near-term priorities include:
 - a unified communication plan for 5C07
-- create a lot of trackers, including:
+- creating a lot of trackers, including:
   - a map of local development
   - a map of Traffic Safety Investigations and other service tickets
   - a staff-informed tracker of facilities issues at Langdon Elementary